xnhp/vanted-wiki/ProjectStructure.md

 ## Create distributable JAR

 To create the distributable JAR you use the `createAdd-on.xml` Ant script in the root directory of the project.
-If executed it will create a fat-JAR containing the Java classes, resources and all additional JAR files, that were found in the `lib` directory.
+If executed, it will create a fat-JAR containing the Java classes, resources and all additional JAR files, that were found in the `lib` directory.

 As a standard configuration the Ant script will also include the Java source code.